LAST UPDATED: AUGUST 29, 2017

 - Dilute very sugar drinks with some water to cut the sugar content in half.

-- Spread nut butters or toppings very thinly on a slice of bread or crudite.
+- Spread nut butter or toppings very thinly on a slice of bread or crudite.

 - Take smaller portions of sugary treats like ice cream and cake.